Recommendation Letters: Tips, Tricks, and Advice

 When you are asked to write a letter of recommendation, be honest in your assessment.
 Put yourself in the reader's position and consider what you would want to know if you were reading the letter.
 If you have concerns about specific areas, be up front with the requester when you are asked to write the recommend.
 There should be no surprises.
 A good way to create a letter of recommendation is to use pre-designed templates available in letter-writing products.
 Additionally, you should review writing samples to better understand the structure before you begin to write.
 Follow these steps to be fair to everyone involved:

 Letters of recommendation may be written in a classic format that includes an introduction, body, and conclusion.
 There may also be specific requirements for certain letters that you may need to follow.
 In most cases, however, any well-organized format will be acceptable.
-Look at the following sample format:
+Look at the following example format:

 (four single returns)